Web hosting FAQ

 It is possible to register and delegate your own domain name to the blog provider.
 It's a fairly simple process, and each blog provider should have a complete set of instructions on how to achieve it.
 This is fully supported by Netregistry.

-A blog can be one of the strongest weapons in your SEO arsenal when trying to attract more search engine traffic.
+A blog can be one of the strongest weapons in your Search Engine Optimisation (SEO) arsenal when trying to attract more search engine traffic.
 But if you also have a business website and domain separate from your blog's domain, it won't benefit from any of the back links or the additional keyword-rich content your blog produces – the host website will.

 This is why many professional bloggers opt for specialist open source software such as WordPress that they can install on their own hosting server.
 This means that you can include your blog as part of your wider website or simply have greater control over how your blog looks and behaves.